 Although asbestosis is an irreversible condition, treatment options do exist to slow its progression and help someone with the disease live many years after a diagnosis.
 Medication and breathing treatments are the two most common treatments, and surgery may come into play as well.
-As there is no known cure for this disease, all available treatment options are palliative, meaning they are designed to address the symptoms of asbestosis to improve the patient’s quality of life.
+All of the treatment options are palliative, which means they are not potentially curative and are designed to improve a patient’s quality of life.

-Treatments focus on a patient’s ability to breathe.
+Treatments focus on a patient’s ability to breathe without distress.
 Caused by an inhalation of asbestos fibers, asbestosis is a lung disease that, over time, creates labored and painful breathing.
 Lung tissues that are scarred from embedded fibers impede the natural breathing process.

 Doctors often prescribe inhalers and medications like bronchodilators, aspirin and antibiotics to help those diagnosed with asbestosis.
 In some patients, treatments such as a humidifier, oxygen therapy, chest percussion or postural drainage may also be recommended to relieve symptoms of chest congestion, tightness and difficulty breathing.
 If a patient’s symptoms are so severe that medications don’t work, a doctor may recommend surgery to remove scar tissue.